 11. The MLM market in the United States generated $35 billion in sales in 2019.

-The United States is far and away the single biggest market for MLM sales.
+The United States is far and away from the single biggest market for MLM sales.
 However, China is closing in fast, with almost $24 billion in network marketing sales in the same year.

 12. 2017 was a banner year for network marketing, with global sales hitting a record high of $189 billion.